Ambulance Victoria defibrillator (AED) registration service

 Over 6,000 Victorians a year suffer a cardiac arrest away from hospital.
 The time between someone collapsing from cardiac arrest and paramedics arriving is critical.

 An Automated External Defibrillator (AED), more commonly known as a Defibrillator can be used to help those experiencing sudden cardiac arrest.
-It is an easy-to-use, medical device that can analyze the heart's rhythm and, if necessary, deliver an electrical shock, or defibrillation, to help the heart re-establish an effective rhythm.
+It is an easy-to-use, medical device that can analyse the heart's rhythm and, if necessary, deliver an electrical shock, or defibrillation, to help the heart re-establish an effective rhythm.

 When a defibrillator is used before an ambulance arrives, the chance of survival almost doubles.